 All fees may be changed at any time by the state legislature or the Wenatchee Valley College Board of Trustees.
-Current tuition and fee schedules can be found under Tuition and Fees in the Site Index on the college website, www.wvc.edu, or by contacting the WVC Business Office at 509-682-6500 (Wenatchee) or 509-422-7803 (Omak).
-Typical tuition for a resident student in fall 2016 for 15 credits was \$1,283.
+Current tuition and fee schedules can be found under Tuition & Fees on the college website, www.wvc.edu, or by contacting the WVC Business Office at 509-682-6500 (Wenatchee) or 509-422-7803 (Omak).
+Typical tuition for a resident student in fall 2018 for 15 credits is \$1,342.
 Depending on program, additional fees apply.